Tourism in Denmark

-Tourism in Denmark is a growing industry and a major economic contributor: tourists spent a total of DKK 128 billion and the tourism industry employed 161,999 people in full time positions in 2017.
+Tourism in Denmark is a growing industry and a major economic contributor.
+Tourists spent a total of DKK 128 billion and the tourism industry employed 161,999 people in full time positions in 2017.

 In 2018, tourists from Denmark's neighboring countries, Germany, Norway, and Sweden, comprised the majority of foreign tourists.
 That year also saw 30 million international arrivals.
 The number of overnight visitors has been slightly increasing since 2014; in 2018, 16.6 million tourists stayed overnight.

 Denmark has long stretches of sandy beaches, attracting many tourists in the summer, with Germany accounting for most foreign visitors.
 Swedish and Norwegian tourists often come to visit the relatively lively city of Copenhagen, while many young Scandinavians come for Denmark's comparably cheap and readily accessible beer, wines and spirits.

-As Europe's oldest kingdom and the home of Hans Christian Andersen, Denmark is often marketed as a "fairytale country".
+As one of Europe's oldest kingdoms and the home of Hans Christian Andersen, Denmark is often marketed as a "fairytale country".
 The term is so ingrained, that it is still used in international news reports, especially when the news is of a nature contradicting the image, such as the Copenhagen riots or the Jyllands-Posten Muhammad cartoons controversy.

 Denmark has a relatively large outbound tourism, with Spain as primary destination, accounting for 14% of all overnight stays abroad of four days or more in 2013.
 Turkey ranks as the primary destination outside of Europe at 7%.

-Copenhagen and Sealand
+Copenhagen and Zealand

 The capital

 In 2004, Copenhagen Region had 136 hotels with a total of 4.9 million nights spent.

 In 2018, Copenhagen recorded 9 million overnight stays.
 In 2019, Copenhagen Port had 348 cruise calls and 940,000 cruise guests.

 Among the major tourist attractions are Tivoli Gardens, the Freetown Christiania and The Little Mermaid statue, all located in Copenhagen.
 A survey conducted by the newspaper Berlingske Tidende in July 2008 listed The Little Mermaid as the most popular tourist attraction in Copenhagen.

 Surrounding area

 Kronborg Castle in Helsingør is famous for its associations with Shakespeare's Hamlet.
-The Louisiana Museum of Modern Art 30 km north of Copenhagen is the most visited museum in Denmark, and Roskilde Festival near Roskilde 30 km west of Copenhagen attracts over 100,000 guests every year.
+The Louisiana Museum of Modern Art, 30 km north of Copenhagen, is the most visited museum in Denmark and Roskilde Festival near Roskilde, 30 km west of Copenhagen, attracts over 100,000 guests every year.

-Southern Sealand, Lolland, Falster and Møn
+Southern Zealand, Lolland, Falster and Møn

-In view of its proximity to Germany, one of the most popular areas of Denmark for visitors is the South of Sealand and the neighbouring islands.
+In view of its proximity to Germany, one of the most popular areas of Denmark for visitors is the South of Zealand and the neighbouring islands.
 Møn, with its magnificent chalk cliffs, Liselund Park and its sandy beaches is one of the main destinations.
 Falster has a number of sandy beaches including those at Marielyst.
 The area also has several tourist attractions including Knuthenborg Safari Park and Middelaldercentret both on Lolland, BonBon-Land near Næstved and the GeoCenter at Møns Klint.